yannforget/spell-website/content/person/celia-chaiban.md

 ---

 ## PhD project
 Celia is a PhD student based at UCL under the supervision of Sophie Vanwambeke, co-supervised by M. Gilbert at SpELL.
 Her thesis deals with the development of farm distribution models that could translate aggregated statistics on livestock numbers per census unit into spatially-realistic distribution of individual farms.
 Her investigations are carried out along a gradient of intensification with analyses carried out with data from Kenya, Thailand, and Belgium.
-This allows better understanding of the factors influencing farms distributions, and better and more realistic distribution data at the farm level will help environmental and epidemiological impact assessments.
+This allows better understanding of the factors influencing farms distributions.
+Better and more realistic distribution data at the farm level will help environmental and epidemiological impact assessments.